jtaube/jtaube.github.io/_pages/presentations.md

 ## Posters

 <div>
-    {% for deck in site.data.slides.posters %}
+    {% for deck in site.data.presentations.posters %}
     <figure>
         <a href=
             {% if deck.url contains "://" %}